eikliw/ailibrary/README.md

-# AI Wise (AIWise.dev)
+# AI Library

 A modern, dark-themed resource library for learning AI - from beginners to advanced practitioners.

 ## Overview

-AI Wise (AIWise.dev) is a comprehensive learning path for AI enthusiasts, similar to learningseo.io but focused on artificial intelligence concepts, tools, and applications.
+AI Library is a comprehensive learning path for AI enthusiasts, similar to learningseo.io but focused on artificial intelligence concepts, tools, and applications.
 The site organizes AI learning resources into digestible sections and categories, making it easier for learners at all levels to find relevant content.

 ## Features